 6. Farash Foundation First in Family Scholarships

-The Max and Marian Farash Charitable Foundation has devoted $3.5 million to provide their First in Family Scholarships with full-tuition coverage for first generation college students to graduate debt-free.
-Since 2012, the program has helped youth from New York’s Monroe and Ontario counties whose parents didn’t earn a college education.
-Funding covers tuition, textbooks, and room and board at partnering institutions, including Nazareth College, SUNY Brockport, and the University of Rochester.
+The Max and Marian Farash Charitable Foundation provides a lot of funding to students.
+They have devoted $3.5 million to their First in Family Scholarships.
+The full-tuition coverage is to help first generation college students to graduate debt-free.
+Since 2012, the program has helped youth from New York’s Monroe and Ontario counties.
+The scholarship only goes to students whose parents don’t have a degree.
+Funding covers, tuition, textbooks, room and board.
+Students must attend partnering institutions, including.
+These include, Nazareth College, SUNY Brockport, the University of Rochester.

 Contact